Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Discussion

 \subsection{Tradeoffs between type $p$ and Gaussian complexity}

-As briefly discussed above, \Cref{T:UC2} may suggest that the upper bound is improving under additional smoothness, i.e when $US(p)$ with $p > 1 $ with constant $s^p \geq 0$, which implies that it also is type $p$ with a constant $s \geq 0$.
+As briefly discussed above, \Cref{T:UC2} may suggest that the upper bound improves under additional smoothness, i.e., when the norm is $US(p)$ for $p>1$ with constant $s^p \geq 0$, which also implies type $p$ with constant $s \geq 0$.
 We now provide more details on why this is not necessarily true.
-Here, we consider the case of overparametrized linear models under isotropic s.g. covariates, in which $\|\cdot\|_{\PP} = \|\cdot\|_2$.
+Here, we consider overparameterized linear models under isotropic s.g. covariates, for which $\|\cdot\|_{\PP} = \|\cdot\|_2$.

-First, we argue that when the class contains $m$ ``well-separated'' signals in $L_2(\PP)$, there is a price to be paid, as the Gaussian complexity of the class is at least of order $s^{-1}\tfrac{m^{1-1/p}}{\sqrt{n}}$.
-Therefore, larger $p$ does not automatically lead to an improved upper bound in \Cref{T:UC2}.
+First, we argue that when the class contains $m$ ``well-separated'' signals in $L_2(\PP)$, there is a price to be paid: the Gaussian complexity of the class is at least of order $s^{-1}\tfrac{m^{1-1/p}}{\sqrt{n}}$.
+Therefore, a larger $p$ does not automatically lead to an improved upper bound in \Cref{T:UC2}.